IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 ## Why This Package Is Useful

 It's a pain to get Prettier & ESLint working with TypeScript.
-So, `isaacscript-lint` is designed to make it as easy as possible to use them in your TypeScript project.
+So, `isaacscript-lint` is designed to make it as easy as possible.
 Don't clutter your `package.json` file with 15+ different ESLint-related dependencies; just use `isaacscript-lint`.

 If you are ready to start, see the [installation instructions](#installation-instructions-for-typescript-projects) below.